-You know what’s great?
+You know what is great?
 Friendship.

-Suggest the activities.
+Suggest the activities

-“Instead, find some similar interests when it comes to physical activity.
-I’m almost 30 years old and still play basketball, racquetball, floor hockey, and ultimate frisbee with my friends on a regular basis.
-These activities are essentially free besides the gym membership.
-A good game night, campfire, or even a camping weekend can be very cheap entertainment with your friends.”
+Instead, she suggests finding some similar interests when it comes to physical activity, such as basketball or ultimate frisbee.
+“These activities are essentially free besides the gym membership,” she says.
+“A good game night, campfire, or even a camping weekend can be very cheap entertainment with your friends.”

-Eat at home first.
+Eat at home first

 Even if you will be going out with your friends, you can take some steps to guard against spending more than you know you should.